 - Banking information, including your routing and account number if the lender requires that you make payments via electronic funds transfer (EFT)

 Unfortunately, major issues with your credit could prevent you from qualifying.
 These include a current or recent bankruptcy, multiple high-valued collection accounts, or judgments.
-Why so?
-The lender has to protect themselves against the risk of default, and you may pose too much of a risk to extend a loan.
+Why?
+Well, the lender has to protect themselves against the risk of default, and you may pose too much of a risk to extend a loan.

 Where to Find Bad Credit Loans